 On February 10, 1871, 16 Marlborough was purchased from Marianne Crafts by George Washington Warren.
 He and his wife, Georgiana (Thompson) Warren, made it their home.
 They had lived in Charlestown in 1870.

 G. Washington Warren was an attorney and municipal court judge for Charlestown.
-He previously had served in the State House of Representative and State Senate, and as mayor of Charlestown.
+He previously had served in the State House of Representatives and State Senate, and as mayor of Charlestown.

 By 1875, it was the home of wool merchant Lemuel Cushing Kimball and his wife, Addie Maria (Hall) Kimball.
 They previously had lived at 42 Hancock.
 They continued to live at 16 Marlborough in 1879, but had moved to 44 Newbury by 1880.